Who will be crowned rugby world champions in 2019?

 The tournament will kick off in one of Japan's newest stadiums.
 The Tokyo Stadium in the Chofu district will welcome 50,000 spectators to see if the home nation can be victorious.
 Those who possess Rugby World Cup tickets and are planning to travel from abroad will be pleased to hear the stadium is located very close to Chofu Airport.

-The all important final will be played in the Yokohama Stadium that actually hosted the 2002 FIFA World Cup final.
+The all-important RWC final will be played in the Yokohama Stadium that actually hosted the 2002 Football World Cup final.
 The stadium boasts the biggest seating capacity of any venue in Japan 72,327!
 So with an audience like that Japan can certainly match the roar of rugby's traditional venues.

 So what about the teams themselves?
-Well, we are entering a new era of international rugby without New Zealand legend Dan Carter.
-So will the winners of the 2015 tournament be in the midst of a rebuilding period?
-Certainly, 2015 finalists Australia will be hoping this is the case as they seek revenge.
+Will the winners of the 2015 tournament, New Zealand, be able to defend their crown?
+Certainly, 2015 finalists Australia will hope not as they seek revenge after their defeat to the All Blacks.
+Will it finally be time for a first European win since 2003?
+Many are tipping a resurgent Ireland as one of the pre-tournament favourites.
 England boasted the youngest average age at the previous tournament and may find they've matured into the perfect unit by 2019.
 The home side will have to focus on developing young talent as in the 2015 tournament the Japanese side had an average age of nearly 29!
 Want to be there to witness all the action live?
 Make sure you regularly check Ticketbis for Rugby World Cup tickets.